BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 - each exchange with interact with the secret daemon via Unix domain socket
 - this way we only need to enter the secret passphrase, which not stored on the server to start the application

+# How the secret daemon works
+- when started hould prompt user for key
+- shouuld decrypt gpg and keep data in memory
+- create unix domain socket and listener
+- when listener socket gets a reqest first authenticate caller, if auth true return keys
+- continue to loop on socket

 # Setting up keys
 - Create the plain text json file in this format
 ```